zalohcin/eyes.sdk.javascript1/packages/eyes-puppeteer/README.md

 #### Background information

-Eyes-Playwright allows you to control if the checkpoint image should include only the viewport - i.e. what you see in the browser window when you first load a page, or if it should also include the full page - i.e. what you would see if you manually scrolled down, or across, a page that is larger than the viewport.
+eyes-puppeteer allows you to control if the checkpoint image should include only the viewport - i.e. what you see in the browser window when you first load a page, or if it should also include the full page - i.e. what you would see if you manually scrolled down, or across, a page that is larger than the viewport.

-When Eyes-Playwright takes a full page screenshot, it does so by taking multiple screenshots of the viewport at different locations of the page (via Playwright's API), and then "stitching" them together.
+When eyes-puppeteer takes a full page screenshot, it does so by taking multiple screenshots of the viewport at different locations of the page (via Puppeteer's API), and then "stitching" them together.
 The output is one clear, potentially very large, screenshot of what can be revealed on the page when it is scrolled.

 There are two methods for creating the stitched screenshot, and they are both related to the way the page is moved relative to the viewport.
 Here they are:

 ##### 1. Stitch mode: Scroll

-Using this method, the page is scrolled, just as a user would scroll.
-Eyes-Playwright takes the viewport screenshot, then scrolls the page to calculated locations.
+Using this method, the page is scrolled, just as a user would scroll. eyes-puppeteer takes the viewport screenshot, then scrolls the page to calculated locations.
 The issue with this method is that the page might respond to scroll events, and change the way it appears visually between the screenshots.

 ##### 2. Stitch mode: CSS